 Riders meet at Rockland Preserve to build mountain biking skills and fitness.
 Coach Jason Engelhardt will guide riders through the singletrack and provide coaching to each participant.
 Terrain is challenging, so some rider skill and a trail-worthy bike are necessary.
 Riders need a helmet, water, and spare tube.
 All rides begin at the Renee’s Way trailhead and end at the 79 lot for mostly downhill riding through the day.

 Rides begin at 9 AM at Renee’s Way Trailhead.
 Coaches lead riders through the singletrack trails and provide skills coaching to all participants.
-Riders become better riders, better at navigating the woods, and face problem solving challenges that require personal growth and teamwork.
+Riders gain skill, learn to navigate the woods, and face problem solving challenges that require personal growth and teamwork.